ShaoxiongYao/visual-tactile-simulate/README.md

 # visual-tactile-simulate

-A minimal package to simulate visual deformation and tactile response of deformable objects.
+A minimal python package to simulate visual deformation and tactile response of deformable objects.

 Currently simulate *quasi-static* linear FEM models.

+Key features:
++ Stable simulation from stable implicit equilibrium solving.
++ Flexible to different material models, stiffness matrices are derived from elastic energy using PyTorch auto-diff.
++ Efficeincy from sparse linear solver.

 Example of tree deformation: